This page was prepared, updated, and featured throughout the month of February. It will now most likely stay relatively dormant until next year.

 The story of “Auntie” Annie Saunders is one of true grit and independence in the history of southern Alberta.

-Learn more about each of these Black personalities, and the difference that they made, by clicking or tapping the links under their polaroids.
+Learn more about each of these Black personalities, and the difference that they made, by following the links under their polaroids.